rwiteshbera/StoryVerse/README.md

    CLOUDINARY_API_SECRET= // Add Cloudinary secret keys.
    SERVER_BASE_URL= // http://localhost:5050
 ```
+3. Run `docker-compose build` to build the necessary images for the project.

-4. Run docker-compose up to start the project.
+4. Run `docker-compose up` to start the project.
-5. Access the client at http://localhost:3000 and the server at http://localhost:5050 (Default PORT)
+5. Access the client at `http://localhost:3000` and the server at `http://localhost:5050` (Default PORT)
-6. To stop the project, press CTRL + C in the terminal where the project is running and run docker-compose down to stop and remove the containers.
+6. To stop the project, press CTRL + C in the terminal where the project is running and run `docker-compose down` to stop and remove the containers.

 ## Our Contributors